Disclosure: We were invited on this break for the purpose of this review however all opinions are my own.

 What was our family room like at the Jurys Inn Hinckley Island Hotel?

 Our room had two double beds, so many pillows and plenty of storage space.
 It also had tea and coffee making facilities but no bottled water – something I’ve got used to in other hotels.
-But, there were glasses in the bathroom and the room had everything we needed – plug sockets next to the beds, a hairdryer and enough space for the four of us to be comfortable.
+But, there were glasses in the bathroom and the room had everything we needed – plug sockets next to the beds, a hairdryer and enough space for the four of us to be comfortable. plus free wifi and room service too.

 The room also had a really big bathroom with a bath and a shower over it.
 There were complimentary toiletries, so many towels and the water pressure in the shower was good too.